Skip to content

 Costa Rica has always been a nature-lover’s paradise.
 Residents, known as “Ticos”, are eager to share their beautiful home with all visitors.
 Volcano-heated hot springs, cloud forests, white sandy beaches, lush river valleys and wildlife including monkeys, sloths, an abundance of bird species, dolphins and whales to name a few, have long enticed adventurers to experience “La Vida Pura”

-Below is an option for a 10-day adventure tour.
 Travelers will have an array of experiences.
 Costa Rica hailed as an adventure traveler’s haven, is the ideal playground for singles, couples and those looking for adventure and romance!

 This trip is designed for those who like to travel a bit off-the-beaten-track.
 Accommodations are high-end, eco-friendly and have many options to enjoy nature whether you like your travel active or more relaxed.
 There are many group activities and times to choose to relax or take in some more activities.
 You can choose more adrenaline filled ones such as rappelling or jet skiing or some calmer ones such as artisan fishing.
 We’ve selected some of the best destinations Costa Rica has to offer.
 Not only will you enjoy your trip, but your adding to Costa Rica’s vibrant economy and meeting locals along the way.

 Blending the exhilaration of camping with the rich comforts and services of a beach hotel, Isla Chiquita was created to offer travelers and adventure seekers a deep connection to the land, ocean, cuisine and down-to-earth lifestyle of The Gulf of Nicoya, Costa Rica.
-Costa Rican’s call it “glamping”, an intense back to nature getaway.
-This is a truly special place, where visitors not only enjoy unforgettable activities and adventures, but depart feeling transformed by their experience in one of our 15 premium tents.
+Costa Ricans call it “glamping”, an intense back-to-nature getaway.
+This is a truly special place, where visitors not only enjoy unforgettable activities and adventures but depart feeling transformed by their experience in one of our 15 premium tents.

 https://www.islachiquitacostarica.com/

 As a tropical inlet backed by rainforest, Quepos, the gateway to Manuel Antonio National Park, is a small booming harbor town famous for being one of the best places in the world for big-game sport fishing as well as the gateway to Manuel Antonio.
-With a variety of outdoor adventure and nightlife, the village center composes six blocks of restaurants, bars, hotels, art galleries and gift shops, all resting beside the main beach and sport fishing fleet.
+With a variety of outdoor adventure and nightlife, the village center composes six blocks of restaurants, bars, hotels, art galleries, and gift shops, all resting beside the main beach and sport fishing fleet.

 Diamante Falls